ravindra-yadav-85/assignment-spark-kafka/sparkProject/README.md

 5. `Community Support` Spark has about 1000 and Flink has about 400

 #### Potential Improvements
-1. Moving the Input streaming from files to Kafka
+1. Identify correct Input (file -> kafka) and Sink (file -> DB or kafka)
-2. Moving to Apache Flink
+2. Moving to Apache Flink if required
+3. Converting Dataframes to Datasets if this projects grows
+4. Adding unit tests to identify the bugs during build
+5. Dockarise the spark binaries for spark-submit
+6. Enable right partitioning for outputs